Chapter 6: User & Permissions

 Next, we need to ensure the “Responsible Person” field is displayed in the task management page’s collection and form, making it easy to assign a responsible person to each task.
 (If the default display field is set to an ID, simply change the title field to “Nickname” to display names.)

-6.4 Using Permission Management to Control Access
+6.4 Using User & Permissions Management to Control Access

 Here comes the highlight!
 Now, we’ll use NocoBase’s Permission Management to implement a powerful feature: only the responsible person and creator of a task can edit it, while others can only view it.
 This is where NocoBase’s flexibility truly shines.